adeynes/parsecmd/README.md

 ```php
 public function get(array $queries): array;
 ```
 This queries the argument list and returns the specified arguments.
 A single integer value in the queries array will retrive the argument at that value.
 A pair of two integers will implode the arguments starting at the index given by the first element with the second element as the length.
-Negative values are allowed and start at the end of the array (-1 is the last element, -2 the penultimate, etc).
+Negative values are allowed and start at the end of the array (-1 is the last element, -2 the penultimate, etc).<br>
-Given the argument list `steve hey steve you are cool`, the queries `[0, [1, -1]]` would return `['steve', 'hey steve you are cool']`.
+Given the argument list `steve hey steve you are cool`, the queries `[0, [1, -1]]` would return `['steve', 'hey steve you are cool']`.<br>
 Given the argument list `my favorite beans are baked beans from bush`, the queries `[-1, [4, 2], 3, [0, 2]]` would return `['bush', 'baked beans', 'are', 'my favorite']`. `implode`-ing that would then return `bush baked beans are my favorite`.

 #### `getArgs()`